crypto-org-chain/chain-docs/docs/getting-started/staking.md

 Break it down into simpler computation steps:

 ```
-# To keep the intermidiate numbers smaller
+# To keep the intermediate numbers smaller
 S' = S / 10000000_00000000
 tau' = tau / 10000000_00000000